NickDev1781/Idempotency.Net/README.md

 ## Known Limitations

+- **PostgreSQL locking:** The PostgreSQL provider holds a database connection and transaction for the entire duration of the business logic execution.
+Under high load, this may exhaust the connection pool.
+For high‑throughput scenarios, consider load‑testing or using the Redis provider.
 - **Response body size**: The library does not impose a limit on the cached response body size.
 It is the developer's responsibility to ensure that responses are not excessively large.
 A future version will include an optional `MaxResponseBodySize` setting.

 ## Running Tests